valentin-heiderich/kaeja-social-media/index.md

 ### Links

-You can see the source code on: (https://github.com/vh64g/kaeja-social-media)
+You can see the source code on: (https://github.com/vh64g/kaeja-social-media) or just click on view on Github.